-In Mei’s design, the quality of all time layers has been embraced and the monumental elements, such as the entrance at Heiman Dullaertplein, the Gothic hall and Tudor hall, and the canteen on the roof, have remained intact.
-With the transformation into a loft residential building with modern added volume on top, the Ocean House has acquired a new value for Rotterdam and, with respect for the existing building, we have added a new time layer.
+In Mei’s design, the quality of all time layers has been embraced and the national monumental parts, such as the entrance at Heiman Dullaertplein, the Gothic room and Tudor room and the canteen on the roof, have remained intact.
+The monumental stairwells are used to access the houses and to reach the new houses on the roof.
+With the transformation into a residential loft building with a modern topping, the Ocean House has acquired a new value for Rotterdam and we have added a new time layer with respect for the existing building.

 Varied residential program

 In recent decades, Coolhaveneiland has developed into a unilaterally built neighborhood with almost exclusively social housing.
 By offering a different and new housing product in the form of rental homes in the middle and higher segments, Oceanhuis contributes to an improved diversity in the neighborhood, without the need for gentrification.
 Because the Ocean House already had a large basement, the parking program as a result of the increase in the number of homes could be completely resolved within the building.

 The typology of the houses follows the lines of the monument.
 This naturally led to an attractive differentiation of approximately 200 homes, varying from 50 to 250 m2; from family apartments to studios, lofts, corner apartments, residential-work apartments and penthouses.
 The target group is young working starters in smaller homes, those who want to move up, and young couples with or without young children.

 The layer that represents the current time is added on the top of the existing building.
 This layer is slightly set back in relation to the facade, so that it is withdrawn from the street scene in all modesty.
 The penthouses subtly blend in with the existing historical elements, such as the light courts and the dome of the atrium, and form a meandering and pleasant roof landscape of courtyards.
 All penthouses have a full-width roof terrace.